This post may contain affiliate links. If you use these links to buy something we may earn a commission. Thanks.

 Plus, reishi is generally well known and its benefits are no secret.

 Turkey Tail Mushroom (Trametes versicolor)

 Turkey tail is another incredibly easy medicinal mushroom to grow inside in bags or outside on logs.
-This medicinal species is and aggressive grower and isn’t easily overtaken by other strains of mushrooms.
+This medicinal species is an aggressive grower and isn’t easily overtaken by other strains of mushrooms.

-Turkey tail is known for immune-modulation and the deman for naturaly immunity supportive products is on the rise.
-People are looking to prevent getting sick since, health-care is getting harder to access!
+Turkey tail is known for immune modulation and the demand for naturally immunity-supportive products is on the rise.
+People are looking to prevent getting sick since health care is getting harder to access!